Audi Q3: Audi Q3 (2014–2016)

 In 2014 the Audi Q3 received a facelift for the 2015 model year.
 The grille on the 2015 version has a wider chrome surround to it, which touches the headlights at each side.
 The lower air vents have been enlarged slightly, and the lights themselves have re-profiled LEDs to give the car a more recognisable look in the dark.
 The wheel arch surrounds and door sills are body coloured on the base model (they used to be black plastic), as is the rear bumper design, which sits below subtly reshaped lower tail light clusters.
 Also there are new alloy wheel designs to finish off the refresh.

 The changes to the inside are even more difficult to spot than those on the outside.
 Styling-wise, the only thing of note is a new steering wheel design.
-There is now the option to specify blind spot and lane departure warning systems if you wish.
+There is the option to specify blind spot and lane departure warning systems if you wish.
 The boot remains the same volume at 420 litres, expanding to 1,325 litres when the rear seats are folded flat.

 Across the range, each engine has seen an improvement in performance, efficiency or both.
-The 1.4-litre turbo petrol now features cylinder-on-demand technology, which saves fuel by shutting down a couple of cylinders when less power is needed.
+The 1.4-litre turbocharged petrol became equipped with cylinder-on-demand technology, which saves fuel by shutting down a couple of cylinders when less power is needed.

-The 2.0 TFSI petrol units now produce 180 PS and 220 PS.
+The 2.0 TFSI petrol units uprated to produce 180 PS and 220 PS.
 The two diesel motors receive boosts of eight and four horsepower, to 150 PS and 184 PS respectively.
-The more performance-oriented RS Q3 gains a sizeable 30 PS over the old model, and torque now sits at 332 lbft, marginally up from the old version.
+The more performance-oriented RS Q3 gains a sizeable 30 PS over the old model, and torque uprated to 332 lbft, marginally up from the old version.

 The vehicle was unveiled in 2014 North American International Auto Show.

-US models went on sale in Fall 2014 as 2015 model year vehicles.
+US models went on sale in late 2014 as 2015 model year vehicles.
 Early models included 2.0 TFSI (200 PS), 2.0 TFSI quattro (200 PS).